 Shirakiya Denbei is a long-established store that manufactures and sells Edo brooms.

-It was founded in Ginza in the first year of Tenpo (1830) and then moved to Kyobashi.
+It was founded in Ginza in 1830, and then moved to Kyobashi.

-Of course, Zashiki brooms have existed for a long time, but it was Denbei Shirakiya who started manufacturing and selling brooms as "Edo brooms".
+Of course, the parlor broom existed for a long time, but it was Denbei Shirakiya who started manufacturing and selling brooms as "Edo broom".

-"Edo Houki", which was created by evolving the traditional parlor broom and pursuing a well-balanced and light broom, is selected and knitted from a natural grass called Houki Morokoshi as a raw material, but the beauty of the knitting is It is also said to be "the best of Edo".
+"Edo Houki", which was created in pursuit of a well-balanced and light broom by evolving the traditional parlor broom, is selected and knitted using natural grass called Houki Morokoshi as a raw material, but the beauty of the knitting is It is also said to be "Edo's best".

-Using natural materials, late-night cleaning can be done easily and easily around the area, ideal for tatami mats, can be used for carpets and pet hair removal, electricity costs are not charged, static electricity is not generated, etc. Sales are growing because they want to live.
+Using natural materials, late-night cleaning can be easily done without hesitation, suitable for tatami mats, can be used for carpets and pet hair removal, no electricity bills, no static electricity, etc. Sales are growing because they want to live.

 However, in order to make a high-quality broom, it takes a lot of effort to produce and sort raw materials.

-First of all, according to the sense of the craftsman's hands, the grass is sorted to about 20th grade according to the criteria such as "softness, stiffness, and fineness of the grass", and even skilled craftsmen can only do 3 to 5 pieces a day with a long pattern.
+First of all, according to the sense of the craftsman's hands, the grass is selected to about 20th grade according to the criteria such as "softness, stiffness, and fineness" of the grass, and it is said that even skilled craftsmen can only knit 3 to 5 pieces a day with a long handle.

-Therefore, the finest "Edo Houki" is very expensive (higher than Dyson's vacuum cleaner), but in the case of "Edo Houki", if you use it about "5 years", the ears will decrease due to friction, and even if the ears are cut off, the stiffness will return and usability will return, so finally you can use it at the entrance.
+Therefore, the finest "Edo Houki" is very expensive (higher than the Dyson vacuum cleaner), but in the case of "Edo Houki", if you use it for about "about 5 years", the tip of the ears decreases due to friction and "chick", if you cut the tip of the ears tightly, the elasticity will return and the ease of use will return, so if you finally use it to the entrance sweep, the Edo Houki itself can be used for at least "10 years".

-Of course, there are also small brooms for desks and dining tables, and small brooms for dust-free clothes.
+Of course, there are also small brooms for desks and dining tables, and small brooms for dust removal of clothes, etc.

-What is interesting is that there is a "broom for praying for safe delivery" in Japan for more than a thousand years, there is a legend that the spiritual power of Shinto and Buddha dwells in the broom, and if the pregnant woman's stomach is beaten with a new broom, it will be safe.
+The interesting thing is that there is a "broom for praying for safe delivery", but there is a legend that in Japan for more than a thousand years, the broom is home to the spiritual power of the Shinto and Buddha, and if the pregnant woman's stomach is rubbed with a new broom, it will be safe.

-I think it's shabby to give gifts to those who are about to give birth....。
+I think it's a shame to give a gift to those who are about to give birth....。

 In addition, various brooms are displayed in the gallery.